Feature

 ze_request_peer Peer lifecycle: teardown, pause, resume, flush (auto-generated from request peer ...)

 Additional tools are auto-generated from the command registry.
-Every YANG command and plugin command becomes a typed MCP tool automatically.
+Every YANG command and plugin command becomes a typed MCP tool automatically, so an AI agent can discover features, execute the same commands as an operator, and inspect structured outputs while debugging.

-The ze_execute tool is the key: anything a human can type, an AI can execute.
-Route management, RIB queries, peer lifecycle, configuration changes, event subscription, schema discovery -- all through one interface.
+The ze_execute tool is the bridge: anything a human can type, an AI can execute.
+Route management, RIB queries, peer lifecycle, configuration changes, event subscription, schema discovery, doctor output, warnings, and health checks all go through one interface.

 Start with ze start --mcp <port> or configure via YANG (environment/mcp).